-- Due to fire and safety concerns, extension cords, personal air conditioners, lava lamps, toasters (except in kitchens), burners or hot plates, heaters, combustible/explosive materials, flammable liquids, and fireworks are not permitted in University Housing facilities. - Halogen lamps present significant risk of starting fires and are not permitted in residential rooms. - All residential facilities (including E.S.
+- Due to fire and safety concerns, extension cords, personal air conditioners, lava lamps, toasters (except in kitchens), e-mobility devices, burners or hot plates, heaters, combustible/explosive materials, flammable liquids, and fireworks are not permitted in University Housing facilities. - Halogen lamps present significant risk of starting fires and are not permitted in residential rooms. - All residential facilities (including E.S.
 King Village and Western Manor Apartments) are smoke-free.
-Smoking is prohibited within 25-feet of any residence hall/apartment building. - Candles, gas/oil lanterns, or any device producing an open flame (such as incense and Sterno) are not permitted.
-Students who wish to burn incense for religious reasons need to get approval from the Office of Institutional Equity and Diversity.
+Smoking is prohibited within 25 feet of any residence hall/apartment building. - Candles, gas/oil lanterns, or any device producing an open flame (such as incense and sterno) are not permitted.
+Students who wish to burn incense for religious reasons need to get approval from the Office of Equal Opportunity.